Invariants of 4-manifolds from Khovanov-Rozansky link homology: The sweep-around move

 We distinguish two types of crossings in the intermediate diagrams $L_{\pm}^{i}$.
 The crossings of the moving, horizontal, strand with everything else will be called \emph{external}.
 The remaining crossings were already present in $T$ and will be called \emph{internal}.

-\begin{defn} The homological grading on $\CC{L^i_{\pm}}$ splits into the sum of the \emph{internal} and \emph{external homological grading}, contributed by resolutions of internal and external crossings respectively.
-The internal and external homological degrees of a web $W$ appearing $\CC{L^i_{\pm}}$ will be denoted by $\gri(W)$ and $\gre(W)$ respectively. \end{defn}
+\begin{defn} The homological grading on $\CC{L^i_{\pm}}$ splits into the sum of the \emph{internal} and \emph{external homological gradings}, contributed by resolutions of internal and external crossings respectively.
+The internal and external homological degrees of a web $W$ appearing in $\CC{L^i_{\pm}}$ will be denoted by $\gri(W)$ and $\gre(W)$ respectively. \end{defn}

 The braid word $\beta$ determines an ordering of the crossings in $T$, $L$, and $L'$, namely \emph{from top to bottom}.
 This ordering also induces an ordering of the internal crossings in all other diagrams in \eqref{eqn:movie}.
 The diagrams $L^0_{\pm}$ and $L^x_{\pm}$ have one additional external crossing.
 The diagrams $L^{i}_{\pm}$ for $1\leq i \leq x-1$ all have $2n+1$ external crossings, which are ordered from right to left.
 We will classify webs $W$ in each of these complexes according to the resolutions that appear at the crossings.
 For the following, let $M$ denote the number of crossings in $T$, $L$, and $L'$.